 A global survey of major trends in visual art since the end of the Modern era.
 Examines the evolution of visual exploration and expression since the middle of the twentieth century and the impact it has manifested on contemporary society worldwide.
 Students will be encouraged to comprehend the context of contemporary trends and consider the artists' roles as image-makers in today's globally connected world.
 A field trip to a major museum, or other appropriate art site, is required.

 Goals, Topics, and Objectives

-- To gain academic knowledge of the development of the various trends through understanding the chronology, political, religious and social development globally.
+Demonstrate an academic knowledge of the development of the various trends within Contemporary art through understanding the chronology, political, religious and social development globally.

 - Discovering the Contemporary

 - Describe the history and development of Contemporary art.

 - Describe the different styles: Minimalism, Process Art, Environmental art, Institutional Critique, African American Critique, Feminist Statement.